Table of Contents

 Medulloblastoma, CNS primitive neuroectodermal tumors, and atypical teratoid or rhabdoid tumors belong to this family of CNS tumors.

 - Up to 40% of pediatric CNS tumors are medulloblastomas.
 The molecular classification of these tumors is very important in terms of prognosis and likelihood of distant metastasis at the time of presentation.

 - Tumors with Wnt mutations occur in older children, usually do not show distant metastasis, and have an excellent prognosis.

 - Tumors with sonic hedgehog mutations occur in infants, usually do not metastasize, and generally, have a good prognosis.

-- Tumors with MYC overexpression tend to have anaplastic tumors on histology, dissemination at time of diagnosis is common, and patients have a poor prognosis.
+- Tumors with MYC overexpression tend to have anaplastic tumors on histology, dissemination at the time of diagnosis is common, and patients have a poor prognosis.
 These tumors are more common in infants.

 - Finally, patients with medulloblastomas with unknown genetic mutations tend to have an intermediate prognosis.

 CNS primitive neuroectodermal tumors

 - Tumors that belong to this group include supratentorial tumors, medulloepithelioma, and ependymoblastoma.

 - These tumors should be treated aggressively.